ivdatahub/data-consumer-api/README.md

   Dependencies listed in pyproject.toml and requirements.txt.
 </details>

-## The extracted and analysed files
+## The results of ETL and Data Analysis, look the Jupyter Notebook bellow:

 You can see the complete Data Analysis [here](notebooks/data_explorer.ipynb)